 This may sound boring or tedious, but I’ve included different types of activities for all learning types including actions, drawing, games, and music (with a lot of links to videos with songs).
 So many people have created and posted amazing resources on YouTube so no need to reinvent the wheel!
 I’ve included multiple videos for each topic with this lesson.
 My goal is that kids don’t even know they’re learning Spanish words because they’re so engaged with the activities. 😄

 Anyone!
 It will be easier if you have had some Spanish in the past – even a semester from high school or college.
-But you can still use the lessons and materials I will be providing even if you don’t know any Spanish.
-It will be a little more challenging, but it will be a way to learn Spanish with your kids. 🎉🎉
+But you can still use the lessons and materials I will be providing even if you have zero Spanish experience.
+You can learn Spanish with your kids. 🎉🎉

-And you don’t have to be a homeschooling parent to teach your kids Spanish!
-The parents I talked to when I first started thinking about doing this were homeschooling parents, but I’m not a homeschooling parent.
-My hope is that anyone can fit this into a busy schedule like I know we all have.
+My lessons can be a great addition to your homeschooling curriculum, but you don’t have to be a homeschooling parent to teach your kids Spanish!
+Some of the parents I talked to when I first started thinking about doing this weren’t homeschooling parents and neither am I.

 Additional Resources to Teach Spanish